GoogleCloudPlatform/gcsfuse/README.md

 Behind the scenes, when a newly-opened file is first read or modified, gcsfuse downloads the entire backing object's contents from GCS.
 (Unless it is a newly-created file, of course.)
-The contents are stored in a local temporary file (whose location is controlled by the flag `--fs.temp_dir`), which is used to serve reads and modifications.
+The contents are stored in a local temporary file (whose location is controlled by the flag `--temp_dir`), which is used to serve reads and modifications.
 Later, when the file is closed or fsync'd, gcsfuse writes the contents of the local file back to GCS as a new object generation.